Start and Grow a Profitable Botox®, Aesthetic Medicine or Medical Weight Management Practice

 Collagen Types and Functions

 There are several types of collagen, with Type I, II, and III being the most common.
 Each type has unique functions and distribution throughout the body.
-In the skin, Type I collagen predominates, providing tensile strength and resilience.
+In the skin, Type I collagen predominates, providing tensile strength and resilience (note that Type I collagen accounts for about 90% of the body’s collagen, not just in the skin).
 As we age, collagen production naturally declines, leading to signs of aging such as wrinkles, sagging skin, and loss of elasticity.

 Learn to Start a Profitable Aesthetics Practice in Just 4-Days!